sodafiremedia/kitesforgaza/about.markdown

 ![kites hanging in a playground](./img/kites-in-front-of-playstructure.jpeg)

-The Community Kite Project for Gaza, a large-scale art project, invites community members in the creation of 21,907 small origami kites.
+The Community Kite Project for Gaza, a large-scale art project in Albuquerque, NM, invites community members in the creation of 21,907 small origami kites.
 Each kite bears the name and age of each child killed in Gaza from Oct 7, 2023-Sep 18, 2025.
 Grievously, this is not the  total number of children martyred by Israel's US-backed genocide against the Palestinians.

 This project raises funds for families via the [Among the Rubble Collective](https://www.instagram.com/amongtherubblecollective/), continues to bring awareness to the magnitude of this atrocity, and moreover, remembers and honors each child.